Daniel-S-MN/support-ticketing-system/README.md

 ability for users to be able to use the system on their desktop, laptop, tablet, or even their phone.

+# MOBILE USE
+While the IT Support team can technically use the site on their mobile devices, this feature is primarily focused on the non-IT Support users.
+Due to this design decision, many of the IT Support options will not be displayed when accessing the site on a mobile device.

 # ACCESS
 Here's a quick overview of what options/pages are available for each user:
  - Users